-Also known as the roof of Africa, the Carlton Centre used to be the Carlton Hotel with the ground and bottom floors being a luxury centre for folks to drop their cash at – one of its most prominent guests at the time would be Hillary Clinton.
+Also known as the roof of Africa, at 223 m the Carlton Centre has been rocking the record books as the tallest office building in Africa since 1973.
+With 50 floors, the foundations are 5m in diameter and extend 15m down to the bedrock.
+And nearly 50% of the floor area is below ground.
+It used to house the luxurious Carlton Hotel and one of its most prominent guests no other than Hillary Clinton.
 It takes only 45 seconds to go from the ground floor to the 5oth, which is known as the Roof Of Africa.

 Address: 150 Commissioner St, Johannesburg, 2001